Skip to content

 Within the workspace options, this configuration setting controls which applications are listed in the Applications View.
 When a new application location is added to that setting, the extension checks the application directory for build directories and adds them to the Applications View.

-To remove an application from this setting, use the Remove Application button in the Applications View.
+To remove an application from this setting, use the Remove Application action in the Applications View.
 This action will not remove the application files from your machine.

 nrf-connect.boardRoots